 For eCommerce websites that might want to send marketing emails and post-purchase communications to their customers, this is an excellent tool.

 While most other email marketing software like MailChimp or ActiveCampaign can also do this, Drip puts all of it’s effort into eCommerce.

 Good, because it’s great for eCommerce websites.
 Bad, because it is not so great for everyone else.

 Even their email templates available are very “sales-y”, which eCommerce websites will find interesting.

 What’s good about Drip

 - Not very useful for other segments other than eCommerce.

-MailerLite is the underdog in the email marketing sofware category.
-It’s powerful, feature loaded, yet way cheaper.
+MailerLite is the underdog in the email marketing software category.
+It’s powerful, feature-loaded, yet way cheaper.

 I came across MailerLite when I reached the limit on MailChimp and wanted to move to a cheaper email marketing software.

 MailChimp is notorious for being expensive if you go beyond the free subscribers limit and this is where MailerLite scores.